Mistakes: Exterior Shutters Today vs Historic Shutters –

 Below are examples of shutter throw and the type of shutter hinge used to get the right look.

 Here the shutter is tight to the window because a Jamb hinge (Butt hinge) is used.
 This look is correct for a house built 1854 to present.
 It is also correct for shutters using surface hinges after 1854.
+Surface hinges can also be attached tight to the window.

 This shutter is off to the side because the hinge is mounted on the surface of the window casing.
 This look is correct for a house built before 1852.
 It is also correct for a shutter with surface hinges after 1852.